-Redwerk was assigned the task of upgrading part of the EUREL EUGI platform used by the European Parliament, taking care of integration, quality assurance, deployment, and bug fixing.
+Redwerk, as a software development outsourcing company, was assigned the task of upgrading part of the EUREL EUGI platform used by the European Parliament, taking care of integration, quality assurance, deployment, and bug fixing.
 The scope of the project was to migrate a legacy JBoss-based application to a modern, easy-to-maintain Spring/Tomcat-based one.

 Very limited timeframe for the entire project.
 We were given a month to complete it.

 We were unable to deploy the entire system in-office for debugging.
 As per European Parliament security policy, most of the system’s components were available only in their building and could not be accessed for remote debugging.